Sheikh Shawkat Hossain Nilu: Career

-Nilu joined Bangladesh Students' Union in the 1960s.
+Sheikh Shawkat Hossain joined Bangladesh Students' Union in the 1960s.
 He was the founding Agriculture Secretary of the Bangladesh Nationalist Party.
 He served as the Student Affairs Secretary to General Ziaur Rahman.
-He was the Secretary General of the Jatiyatabadi Krishak Dal, the farmers' unit of the Bangladesh Nationalist Party.
+He was the Secretary General of the Bangladesh Jatiotabadi Krishak Dal, the farmers' wing of the Bangladesh Nationalist Party.

 He led the Progressive Nationalist Party (Progatishil Jatiyabadi Dal) which merged into the Jatiya Party, after Hussain Mohammad Ershad came to power and became a presidium member.
 He was the head of the Krishak Party, the farmers' unit of the Jatiya Party.
-He left the Jatiya Party in 2008 and formed the National Peoples' Party.
-His party entering into an alliance with the Bangladesh Nationalist Party.
+He left the Jatiya Party and formed the National Peoples' Party in 2007.
+His party entered into an alliance with the Bangladesh Nationalist Party.

-In September 2014, he was expelled from the Bangladesh Nationalist Party led alliance after he attended an event at the Gonobhaban hosted by Prime Minister Sheikh Hasina.
+In September 2014, he was expelled from the Bangladesh Nationalist Party led-alliance after he attended an event at the Gonobhaban hosted by Prime Minister Sheikh Hasina.
 In response, he created his own alliance, National Democratic Front, with 10 ideologically similar political parties.
 He was made Secretary General of the alliance.

 Death

-Nilu died on 7 May 2017 in Square Hospital, Dhaka, Bangladesh.
+Sheikh Shawkat Hossain died on 7 May 2017 in Square Hospital, Dhaka, Bangladesh.
 He was buried in the Banani graveyard.